RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps3.rst

     print "(There are no tests for this problem.)"

-6. Follow the directions in the comments!
+6. See the comments for directions.

 .. activecode:: ps_3_6